smatechnologies/ibm-i-agent-docs/docs/message-management/operations.md

     on STRSMA command parameters, refer to [The STRSMA     Command](Components-and-Operation.md#The) **- or -**
-2. From outside of the LSAM menu system, use the command SMASETLIBL to set the job\'s library list to the LSAM environment library list.
+2. From outside of the LSAM menu system, use the command SMASETLIBL to set the job's library list to the LSAM environment library list.
     For more information on the SMASETLIBL command refer to [SMASETLIBL](LSAM-Environment-Management.md#SMASETLI)
 3. From a command entry line (or the CMD parameter of a SBMJOB